SixLabors/docs/articles/imagesharp/metadata.md

 - Saving to a different format may change which metadata can be represented in the output.

 For deeper guidance on loading and saving workflows, see [Loading, Identifying, and Saving](loadingandsaving.md).
 For ICC and CICP-specific guidance, see [Color Profiles and Color Conversion](colorprofiles.md).

+## Practical Guidance

+Inspect metadata before decoding pixels when routing or validation only needs headers and profiles.
+Preserve ICC or CICP data when color interpretation matters, or convert to a known output profile before stripping it.
+Apply `AutoOrient()` before removing EXIF orientation if the visual orientation must remain correct.
+Treat metadata as user data in privacy-sensitive workflows; EXIF, IPTC, and XMP can contain identifying information.